redlive/queryStringToArray/README.md

-Query String To Array
+Query String To Array / Object
 =======================

-JS convertation of window query string to Array
+JS convertation of window query string to Array / Object

 Usage